-The journey from stage to the big screen is never an easy one for any musical.
-Often the very things that make a stage musical successful with audiences fail to translate as they move to the screen.
-History is littered with these casualties, from the infuriatingly awful Cats to a less than perfect Les Miserables and Evita.
-And if early reviews and footage are anything to go by, Dear Evan Hanson is soon to join this list.
-However, occasionally movies get it right, for example, West Side Story, Oliver, Rent and Chicago.
-These movie musicals build on the narrative strength of the stage shows they represent, expanding the characters beyond the stage door.
-Furthermore, they take the music to new heights as they embrace the multi-dimensional sound of cinema.
+The journey from stage to screen is never easy for any musical.
+Often, the very things that make a stage musical successful fail to translate; look at the infuriatingly awful Cats.
+However, occasionally movies get it right, for example, West Side Story, Oliver, Rent and Chicago; these movie musicals build on the narrative strength of the stage shows they represent, expanding the characters beyond the footlights.

-Based on a BBC Three documentary broadcast in 2011, Dan Gillespie Sells and Tom MacRae’s musical adaptation proudly took the Crucible Theatre in Sheffield by storm in February 2017.
-Soon after, Jamie would do the same in the West End, becoming one of the biggest hits of 2017/18.
-Everybody’s Talking About Jamie brought fresh new energy to the West End.
-Its original cast, lighting up the Apollo Theatre night after night for eager audiences keen to talk about Jamie New.
-But, Everybody’s Talking About Jamie’s journey to the big screen was made more problematic by the outbreak of COVID 19.
+Based on the BBC Three documentary, Jamie: Drag Queen at 16, broadcast in 2011, Dan Gillespie Sells and Tom MacRae’s musical adaptation proudly took the Crucible Theatre in Sheffield by storm in February 2017.
+Soon after, Everybody’s Talking About Jamie would do the same in London, becoming one of the biggest West End hits of 2017 and 2018.

 READ MORE: BEAUTIFUL THING AT 25

-The Warp Pictures and Film 4 movie adaptation announced in 2018 would initially find a home with 20th Century Fox, transferring to Disney after the Fox merger.
-However, during the hiatus of COVID 19, Disney’s 20th Century Studios decided to relinquish distribution rights to the movie, with Amazon Prime quickly stepping in.
-This would ultimately lead Everybody’s Talking About Jamie to a streaming premiere, only gracing a handful of cinema screens nationwide.
-Unfortunately, this will affect people’s experience of the movie; after all, musicals are designed to be watched on a big screen with panoramic sound.
-And yes, while I fully accept some fortunate souls will watch the film on a 70″ OLED TV with Dolby sound, others may not be as lucky.
+The Warp Pictures and Film 4 movie adaptation of Sells and MacReae’s musical was first announced in 2018 and would initially find a home with 20th Century Fox before transferring to Disney after the Fox merger.
+However, during the hiatus of COVID-19, Disney’s 20th Century Studios decided to relinquish the distribution rights, with Prime Video quickly stepping in.
+This decision would lead Everybody’s Talking About Jamie to a disappointing straight-to-streaming premiere.
+Despite showing on a handful of cinema screens nationwide, I fear this will affect people’s experience of the movie; after all, musicals are designed to be watched on a big screen with panoramic sound.

 READ MORE: TICK TICK BOOM

-Butterell’s film lacks the emotional intensity of the stage production, its big, powerful and moving songs, disrupted by a desire to keep the audience engaged through visuals.
-For example, ‘It Means Beautiful’ drifts away from Pritti (Lauren Patel), lessening the impact of her words and her unique story.
-While ‘He’s My Boy’ once again drifts away from Jamie’s mum (Sarah Lancashire).
-This ultimately creates an emotional void in the story—the high-energy songs given far more attention than the quiet, story-building moments.
+There are times when Butterell’s film lacks the emotional punch of the original stage production, and this is mainly due to a need to keep the audience engaged through visuals in some of the more powerful ballads.
+For example, ‘It Means Beautiful’ drifts away from Pritti (Lauren Patel), while ‘He’s My Boy’ does the same with Jamie’s mum (Sarah Lancashire).
+This lessens the impact of both songs and occasionally creates an emotional void in the story.